 Biased: Those surveyed who are African American responded similarly to those who reported being White.
 In comparison, the non-Whites also responded similarly to the Asians surveyed.

 There are many forms of nonparallel terms here: (a) The term "African American" is paired with "White," which is not parallel. (b) The African American population is also labeled as "non-Whites," using one racial group as the primary group. (c) The term "Asian" is also not parallel.

 Better: Those surveyed who are African American responded similarly to those who reported being European American.
 In comparison, the African Americans also responded similarly to the Japanese Americans surveyed.

 This sentence uses parallel terms for all racial identities, as well as using the specific term "Japanese-American."
-For detailed instructions on these terms, look here: http://supp.apa.org/style/pubman-ch03.00.pdf.
+For detailed instructions on these terms, consult the APA style manual's Supplemental Material: Writing Clearly and Concisely.

-This sentence only defines the children by their labels, either "autistic" or "disabled," instead of acknowledging that they are people first.
+This sentence defines people by a label instead of acknowledging that they are people first.